Jump to section

 For parents, those lazy summer days fade quickly as they’re launched into a busy new schedule with bus rides, school activities, lunch prep, and helping their children navigate academic pressures.

 Today’s caregivers face different challenges with the return to school than they did in past years.
-There’s continued worries of COVID-19, an emerging teen and adolescent mental health crisis, kids not wanting to attend school, and concern for their children’s physical safety.
+There are continued concerns over academic and social-emotional gaps stemming from the pandemic, an emerging teen and adolescent mental health crisis, kids not wanting to attend school, and concern for their children’s physical safety.

-It’s become essential to provide a supportive, healthy work environment for employees and ensure they and their dependents have access to the mental health support they need—not just at the beginning of the school year, but year round.
+It’s essential to provide employees with a supportive, healthy work environment and ensure they and their dependents have access to the mental health support they need—not just at the beginning of the school year, but year-round.

-Before the pandemic, ADHD, anxiety, behavior problems, and depression were the most commonly diagnosed mental health disorders in children 3-17 years of age.
+Before the pandemic, ADHD, anxiety, behavior problems, and depression were the most commonly diagnosed mental health disorders in children aged 3 to 17.

-In 2020, suicide was the second leading cause of death for 10-14 year olds (third leading cause for 15-24 year olds).
-During February and March of 2021, ER visits for suspected suicide attempts were 50.6% higher in girls aged 12-17 then when compared to 2019 data.
+In 2020, suicide was the second-leading cause of death among 10 to 14-year-olds and the third-leading cause for 15 to 24-year-olds.
+During February and March of 2021, ER visits for suspected suicide attempts saw a significant 50.6% increase in girls aged 12 to 17 compared to the data from 2019.

-It may seem like your employees’ kids going back to school is a home issue, not a workplace issue.
+It may seem like your employees’ kids returning to school is a home issue, not a workplace one.
 But when the family system is in crisis, the impact can be felt by all—including coworkers and managers.

-The survey also found that 53% of working parents have missed work at least once per month to deal with their children’s mental health.
-This could impact the employee’s job performance, and also increase an employer's medical spending.
+Another survey reports that 53% of working parents have missed work at least once per month to deal with their children’s mental health.
+This could impact the employee’s job performance and increase an employer's medical spending.

 Here are six ways to support your working parents as their kids go back to school: